Characterization at the nanoscale can help you find answers.

 Some of our customers

-using X-ray scattering for their research in structural biology
+using X-ray scattering for their research on inorganic materials

 Discover how scientists use Xenocs instruments for their research & publications

-Discover our products relevant to research in structural biology.
+Discover our products relevant to research on inorganic materials.

 Smart nanoscale characterization